It was one of those silly things.

 What about breakfast in Rome, dinner in New York, a day on a tropical beach?
 No more air fares!
 He could go anywhere he wished for free.
 That was all very exciting and appealing, but what if he could not summon the circle anymore?
 What if this ability faded over time?
 It would be like his dream, stranded somewhere without documents, and the authorities asking some pointed questions he would not be able to answer.
 He could picture himself all too vividly being interrogated by unsmiling cops, in jail, his comfortable life no longer comfortable.

 Having a doorway to anywhere was clearly handy, but he had to think things through.
 An obvious problem using the circle immediately presented itself.
-Someone, somewhere, was bond to notice if he suddenly popped into existence, which would cause talk, unwelcome talk.
+Someone, somewhere, was bound to notice if he suddenly popped into existence, which would cause talk, unwelcome talk.
 Departing required that he conjure up the circle, which would also cause someone to pop their eyes.
 Even if no one saw him, cities these days were filled with surveillance cameras.
 One of them somewhere was bound to record his appearance or exit, and the hunters would be set loose.
 Of course, he could employ more subtle and less public methods when using the circle.

 He bumped his head and now had a teleportation…thing.
 The bump clearly did something to his brain to make this possible.
 There was no way to tell if the ability was permanent or transitory while his brain healed itself, if damaged.
 He will have an MRI and have himself checked out.
 In the meantime, he would use the circle and explore its potential.